justinprez/genetic-algorithm/README.md

 ## Results

-The example below demonstrates the image reconstruction process of M. C. Escher's _Sky and Water I_ :
+The image reconstruction process of M. C. Escher's _Sky and Water I_ is demonstrated below:

 ### Original & Reproduced Image